 In this course, you will be introduced to the most influential philosophical approaches with regard to politics.
 We will look at political notions such as authority, freedom, equality, democracy, human rights, pluralism, multiculturalism, world poverty, the environment – and much more – both with an eye to contemporary discussions and classical texts.
 This is the course in which you get to read the great classics from Plato until Hannah Arend and John Rawls.
 Writing essays and giving presentations will be central in the assignments.200-level: Foundations of Comparative Politics

 Foundations of comparative politics provides you with the key analytical tools to analyze and compare political systems and the development and functioning of democracies in particular.
-We examine major phenomena such as democratic backsliding, the decline of political parties, the rise of populism, the shift from a print-based to an internet based media, the rising importance of non-majoritarian institutions such as courts and central banks, and the impact of globalization and internationalization on domestic politics.200-level: Theories of International Relations
+We examine major phenomena such as democratic backsliding, the decline of political parties, the rise of populism, the shift from a print-based to an internet based media, the rising importance of non-majoritarian institutions such as courts and central banks, and the impact of globalization and internationalization on domestic politics.200-level: International Relations

 This course aims to provide students with an in-depth introduction to the field of International Relations (IR).